 Benefits of Morning Meditation

 If you think of morning as the ideal meditation time, you’re not alone.
-A 2019 survey of 2,000 Americans found that 36% start their day with meditation.
-To add some perspective, that’s more than reading the news (31%), doing yoga (24%), and only 4% shy of exercise, which came in at 40%.
+A 2019 survey found that of 2,000 Americans, 36% considered meditation essential to an ideal morning; more people would rather meditate first thing in the morning than read the news (31%) or do yoga (24%), and only 4% more would exercise (40%).
 (Note: This poll was done by Thermador, a luxury appliance brand, which likely affected the numbers.)

 Committing to just Frontiers in Public Health “Effects of Mindfulness Exercise Guided by a Smartphone App on Negative Emotions and Stress in Non-Clinical Populations: A Systematic Review and Meta-Analysis” View Source of slow, intentional breathing can be pivotal in improving your focus and concentration.
 Adding this practice to your regular morning routine can help you approach the day with a little more awareness.